JohnKatsa/Cryptocurrencies_Recommendation_System/README.md

 In initial folder: make

 EXECUTION
-In folder Project3/: recommend -d ../dataset/tweets_dataset_small.csv -o <output_file>
+In folder Project3/: recommendation -d ../dataset/tweets_dataset_small.csv -o <output_file>

 by adding also "-v 1 flag", validation is executed which consists of 10fold cross validation of already known cryptocurrencies, to test the results approximation.